-- The extended Luas Tram line to Finglas anticipated to be delivered by 2028 - The Metro train line from the City to the Airport and Swords with a targeted delivery date of between 2021 and 2027
+- The extended Luas Tram line to Finglas - The Metrolink train line from the City to the Airport and Swords

 Dublin Port continues to play a significant role in the economy of the city.
 Dublin Port handles almost 50% of all trade in the Republic of Ireland and is a key strategic access point for Ireland and the Dublin area.